hyzhouboy/CH2DA-Flow/README.md

     return fog_image
 ```

 Moreover, we use the *Adobe Effect* software to simulate the rain streaks on clean images of KITTI for synthetic rainy images.
 Besides, we also need to self-collect the real weather images for training.
 Here, we choose the KITTI as clean version and use the above strategy to generate the corresponding synthetic foggy/rainy images.
-We also provide the real weather flow dataset *Real-Weather World*, including real foggy images [UCDA-Fog](https://drive.google.com/file/d/19niZjG_IvC0NZUDZ2ELVlt73BdvHHfdn/view?usp=sharing).
+We also provide the real weather flow dataset [*Real-Weather World*](https://huggingface.co/datasets/HYzhou123/Real-Weather_World), including real foggy images.
 Note that, we will provide more real rainy and snowy images with flow GTs in the future.

 ## Training